kamsingh2050/my-resume-page/README.md

 # my-resume-page
-This is a example repo using python flask to have a resume page deployed with render.
+This is an example repo using python flask to have a resume page deployed with render.

 ## description
 - step 1: We are going to create some python code here